-We then used multiclass support vector machines to build a classifier for the samples.
+We then used multiclass support vector machines (SVM) to build a classifier for the samples.
 The estimated accuracy of the classifier, computed by averaging accuracies across 20 instantiations of the multiclass SVM classifier, was 95.125\%.
-This gives further strong evidence that persistent homology is detecting meaningful, distinguishing features from the \emph{C. elegans} behavior samples.
-A sample confusion matrix for one instance of SVM is shown in \cref{table:permutationtest-SVMconfusion} (b).
+This indicates that persistent homology is able to produce meaningful, distinguishing features from the \emph{C. elegans} videos.
+A sample confusion matrix for one instance of SVM is shown in \Cref{table:permutationtest-SVMconfusion}(B).
 Finally, we used support vector regression to estimate the methylcellulose content in the environment for each sample.
-The results are graphed in \cref{fig:SVR}.
+The results are plotted in \Cref{fig:SVR}.
 There are two outliers on this graph which are estimated as having negative methylcellulose content.
-The two worms in these samples moved much more quickly than their peers, so we believe that the SVR is picking up on the strong negative correlation between viscosity of the environment and speed, and based on these worms' fast speed, assigning a methylcellulose content that is so low it is negative.
+The two animals in these samples moved much more quickly than their peers, so we believe that the SVR is picking up on the strong negative correlation between viscosity of the environment and speed, and based on these animals' fast speed, assigning a methylcellulose content that is so low that it is negative.